 Some people are uncomfortable/nervous/petrified when talking in front of others.
 They'll get better with practice, but for now, you need to look out for them.
 If they dry up, veer off-topic or worse, can't stop themselves talking, help them out.

 Remember, you are the moderator.
-You need to make sure that everyone gets a fair turn at the mike, as it were.
+You need to make sure that everyone gets a fair turn.
 You also need to step in if a panel member talks too long or strays off topic.